5l1v3r1/Sonarr-wiki/Delay-Profiles.md

 At `11:00pm` the first release for an episode is detected by Sonarr and the 120 minute clock begins.
 At `1:00am`, Sonarr will evaluate any releases it has found in the past two hours, and download the best one, which is **HDTV 720p**.

 At `3:00am` another release is found, which is **WebDL 720p**.
 Another 120 minute clock begins.
 At `5:00am` the best-available release is downloaded.
-Since the cutoff is now reached, the episode no longer monitored and Sonarr will stop looking for new releases.
+Since the cutoff is now reached, the episode is now set to unmonitored and Sonarr will stop looking for new releases.

 At any point, if a **WebDL 1080p** release is found, it will be downloaded immediately because it is the highest-ranking quality.
 If there is a delay timer currently active it will be cancelled.